Welsh regional rugby: Scarlets

 Their home ground of the Scarlets is the Parc y Scarlets stadium.
 They play in the United Rugby Championship and the European Rugby Champions Cup (which replaced the Heineken Cup from the 2014–15 season).
 The club was originally named the Llanelli Scarlets but was renamed at the start of the 2008–09 rugby season.

 The Llanelli Scarlets were founded in 2003, as one of the five (now four) regional teams created by the Welsh Rugby Union (WRU).
 The Scarlets are affiliated with a number of semi-professional and amateur clubs throughout the area, including Welsh Premier Division sides Llanelli RFC, Carmarthen Quins RFC and Llandovery RFC.
 Through the 2007–08 season, they played most of their games at Stradey Park in Llanelli, but they have also played matches at the Racecourse Ground in Wrexham.
 The club's new stadium, Parc y Scarlets (Scarlets Park), was constructed in nearby Pemberton, and opened in November 2008.

-Ospreys/Gweilch
+Ospreys

 The Ospreys (Y Gweilch), formerly the Neath-Swansea Ospreys, compete in the United Rugby Championship and the European Rugby Champions Cup.
 The team formed as a result of Neath RFC and Swansea RFC combining to create a new merged entity, as part of the new regional structure of Welsh rugby, that began in 2003.
 They are also affiliated with a number of local semi-professional and amateur clubs, including Welsh Premier Division sides Aberavon RFC, Bridgend Ravens, and original founding clubs Neath and Swansea.
 The regional area represented by the team has widely become known for rugby purposes as 'Ospreylia'.

 Their main home ground is the Swansea.com Stadium, Swansea, although some smaller profile games have been played at the Brewery Field, Bridgend.
-Ospreys currently play in a black home strip, while the away strip is white and orange.
+Ospreys currently play in a black home strip, while the away strip is white.
 The Ospreys logo consists of an image of an Osprey mask.